Covid 19 coronavirus: Child's family notified of positive result minutes after dropping her off at school

-It is the news no parents wants to get during a pandemic - confirmation their child has tested positive for Covid-19.
+It is the phone call no parent wants to get during a pandemic - confirmation their child has tested positive for Covid-19.

 But it was the reality for the family of a little girl who had just been dropped off at school less than 10 minutes before.